pingcap/docs-cn/basic-sql-operations.md

 CREATE DATABASE db_name [options];
 ```

-For example, to create a database named `samp_db`:
+To create a database named `samp_db`, use the following statement:

 {{< copyable "sql" >}}